domkoder/bookshelf/INSTRUCTIONS.md

 Elaborate on your learnings here in `INSTRUCTIONS.md`

+1. leant how render a react app again by using react-dom library.
+2. also learned how to use the reach UI dialog to create a dialog/modal in my react app.
+3. Created reusable login form component.

 ## Background

 The first step to any React app is to create a component and render it to the